 Day 20-21: The Drake Passage

 Turning north we embark upon the 400 mile crossing of the passage that bears the name of the 16th century English explorer Sir Francis Drake.
-The G Expedition is at home in this part of the Southern Ocean, known for the unimpeded never ending fetch of the winds that encircle the Antarctic.
+The M/S Expedition is at home in this part of the Southern Ocean, known for the unimpeded never ending fetch of the winds that encircle the Antarctic.
 At some point on the first day we will cross the Antarctic Convergence, a meeting of cold polar water flowing north and warmer sub-antarctic water moving in the opposite direction.
 It is the largest biological barrier on earth and is marked by a change in temperature, salinity and nutrient levels.
 The north flowing Antarctic waters predominantly sink beneath southward moving sub-antarctic waters.
 While further south associated areas of mixing and upwelling create an ocean very high in marine productivity.

-Wandering, black-browed and Light-mantled Sooty Albatross, Prion's and Cap Petrels are among some of the species of seabirds that may join us in our journey as we head back towards the South American continent.
+Wandering, Black-browed and Light-mantled Sooty Albatross, Prion's and Cap Petrels are among some of the species of seabirds that may join us in our journey as we head back towards the South American continent.